 These codes are the regions of the European Union countries and the European Free Trade Association (EFTA) countries.

 The standard used is the EURES Standards: NUTS 2013 – Level 3.

-The values are in the official website:
+The Country Subdivision codes are given in the following file: EURES ReferenceData File [RD02]

-European Union countries: http://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1412243003302&uri=CELEX:32014R0868#ntr2-L_2014241EN.01000101-E0002

-European Free Trade Association (EFTA) countries: http://ec.europa.eu/eurostat/documents/345175/7773495/Statistical-Regions.xlsx